trailheadapps/lwc-recipes-oss/README.md

 cd lwc-recipes-oss
 ```

-2. Install the project dependencies using `yarn` (or `npm`, if you prefer that alternatively)
+2. Install the project dependencies using `npm` (or `yarn`, if you prefer that alternatively)

 ```
-yarn install
+npm install
 ```

 3. Start the app in watch mode.

 ```
-yarn watch
+npm run dev
 ```

 4. Enjoy the app!